MicrosoftDocs/CommunityToolkit/docs/maui/extensions/keyboard-extensions.md

 The `HideKeyboardAsync` method will hide the Soft Input Keyboard if it is currently visible

-The following example shows how to hide the keyboard:
+The following example shows how to hide the keyboard for a given entry:

 ```csharp
 using CommunityToolkit.Maui.Extensions.Core;